animovement/animovement/README.md

 would love to get a sample of your data to support it!**

 If you enjoy the package, please make sure to [cite it](#citation).
-If you find a bug, feel free to open an issue.
+If you find a bug, feel free to open an issue!

 <!-- ## Acknowledgements -->